Lighting Installation for Coastal Los Angeles Homes

 Lighting work may require permits when new wiring, circuits, exterior equipment, or remodel integration is involved.

-Salt exposure, access path, panel or shutoff location, HOA rules, utility provider, and whether the work is repair or replacement.
+Salt exposure on outdoor metal, access path including parking and gates, panel or shutoff location, HOA rules where applicable, utility provider (SCE vs LADWP), and whether the work is repair, replacement, or inspection-only.

 Authoritative references used